Dry Socket Pain: What Are the Causes and How to Deal With It

 how to avoid dry socket

-There are a few things you can do to increase your chance of not having a dry socket after tooth extraction.
+There are several simple steps you can take to reduce the risk of developing a dry socket after a tooth extraction.

-• Have a dentist place a protective gauze or medicated gel on the extracted area
+• Have your dentist place a protective gauze or medicated gel on the treated area.

 • Rest properly after your tooth extraction surgery